Sarveshkaran/WDM_EXP1/README.md

-### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+# EXPERIMENT 01: CREATION OF EMPLOYEE, WEATHER DATASET IN WEKA DATA MINING AND ANALYSIS TOOL AND PERFORM PROCESSING
-### DATE:
+## DATE: 10.02.2024
-### AIM:
+## AIM:
-  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
+  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing.
+## PROCEDURE:
-### PROCEDURE:
+### CREATE DATASET:
 1) Open Start -> Programs -> Accessories -> Notepad
 2) Type the following training data set with the help of Notepad for Employee Table.